 They have widgets for Facebook, LinkedIn, Flickr, Instagram, Google analytics.

 The dashboards are a useful way to get an overview of what’s happening on social media.
 With the right graphs in place you will quickly get an idea of how well things are going for you.
-Do you use any of the social media dashboards above?
-Are there other dashboards that you would recommend?
+Do you use any of the tools above?
+Are there other social media dashboards that you would recommend?

 We would love to hear your thoughts.